cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/google.md

 You can integrate Google authentication with Cloudflare Access without a Google Workspace account.
 The integration allows any user with a Google account to log in (if the [Access policy](/cloudflare-one/policies/access/) allows them to reach the resource).
 Unlike the instructions for [Google Workspace](/cloudflare-one/identity/idp-integration/gsuite/), the steps below will not allow you to pull group membership information from a Google Workspace account.

 You do not need to be a Google Cloud Platform user to integrate Google Suite as an identity provider with Cloudflare Zero Trust.
-You will only need to open the Google Cloud Platform to access settings for your OIDC identity provider.
+You will only need to open the Google Cloud Platform to configure IdP integration settings.

 ## Set up Google as an identity provider